PardhavMaradani/cc25-box-online-multiplayer/README.md

 An unofficial online multiplayer version of [CodeCup 2025](https://www.codecup.nl/intro.php) contest game [Box](https://www.codecup.nl/rules.php).

 The purpose of this is to allow contestants to have their programs play against other programs **online** while they build and improve their programs for the test and final competitions of CodeCup 2025.
 Contestants don't have to share their source code or the program binaries - their programs runs locally on their own systems and **only** the game moves are transmitted over to the other players - everything else like the completed game HTML's and logs generated are all local to the contestant.
+A performance rating for each of the player is also assigned to help players gauge the competitiveness of their bots with respect to others.

 The Box Online Multiplayer version has two components.
 A **server** component that is hosted on a publicly accessible server and a **client** component that contestants run locally on their systems which invokes their program to play the Box games.
 This repo has sources for both the components, but contestants only need the **client** component to participate.